toralf/tor-relays/README.md

       - quassel-core
 ```

-### Compiling the Linux kernel, Tor, Lyrebird or Snowflake from source
+### Compiling the Linux kernel, Tor, Lyrebird and Snowflake from source

 The default branch is defined by the variable _<...>\_git_version_.
-The variable _<...>\_patches_ might contain list of URIs to apply additional patches on the fly.
+The list _<...>\_patches_ can be used to apply additional patches on the fly.

 ### Metrics

 If a Prometheus server is configured (`prometheus_server`) then the inbound traffic from its ip to the
-metrics port is passed by a firewall allow rule ([code](./playbooks/roles/setup_common/tasks/firewall.yaml)).
+metrics port of a Tor relay is granted by a firewall rule ([code](./playbooks/roles/setup_common/tasks/firewall.yaml)).
-The metrics port is pseudo-randomly choosen using _seed_metrics_.
+The metrics port is pseudo-randomized choosen using _seed_metrics_.
 Nginx is used to encrypt the data on transit ([code](./playbooks/roles/setup_common/tasks/metrics.yaml))
-using the certificate of the self-signed Root CA ([code](./playbooks/roles/setup_common/tasks/ca.yaml)).
+secured by the self-signed Root CA ([code](./playbooks/roles/setup_common/tasks/ca.yaml)).
-The Root CA key has to be put into the Prometheus config to enable scraping metrics via TLS.
+The Root CA key has to be put at the Prometheus system to enable scrape metrics via TLS.

 ```yaml
 snowflake: